Guide to Cheapest European Universities for International Students

 In order to be granted a student visa for Norway, you must have been admitted to a field of study at a college or university (with some exemptions).
 After you’ve received your letter of admission you should contact your nearest Norwegian Embassy or Consulate for information on the study permit application procedure and apply from your country of origin.
 Processing time taken for student residence permits could take up to two months or so, therefore it is advisable to apply as soon as you can.

-Spain is another country which has low tuition fees as compared to most European Universities.
+Spain is another country which has Cheapest European Universities for International Students.
 Hence, this is one country you can consider to pursue your Masters in.
 With tuition fees adding up to approximately 750-2100 EUR for a year at public universities, Spain proves to be on the cheaper side of Universities providing quality education.

 Moreover, with cities such as Madrid, Valencia, and Barcelona, which are considered to be some of the most student-friendly cities in the world, Spain is one of the best destinations to pursue your Masters from.